pwtail/readme/README.md

 **Some background**

-The idea was born during my [discussion](https://github.com/balrogproject/rfc/issues/3) with
+The idea was born out of my [discussion](https://github.com/balrogproject/rfc/issues/3) with
 @zzzeek about the use of
 greenlets in sqlalchemy.
 I was defending the idea that greenlets were harmful.